fjarri-attic/oldi-hero-translation/en/002_book1-parodos.md

 [^3]: Thanatos the Death, twin brother of Hypnos the Sleep, son of Nyx the Night.

 Silence.
-And only the black water of Styx splashes on the foot of the White Cliff of Oblivion, invisible in the darkness, as if washing away from it the bitterness of Anax's last words.
+And only the black water of Styx splashes on the foot of the White Cliff of Oblivion, invisible in the darkness, as if washing away from it the bitterness of the Anax's last words.

 "And he was smiling," repeats Middle.
 "He was smiling.
 Here.
 And after that, you don't want to prevent the Lone Cleaner from being born?
 Strange... very strange.
 Are you getting old, Anax?"